 PREHEAT OVEN to 350° Line a 13” x 18” cookie sheet with parchment paper or a silicone baking mat.

-- In large mixing bowl, whisk together the flour, flaxseed meal, baking powder, ginger, cinnamon, allspice, and salt until well blended.
+- In a large mixing bowl, whisk together the flour, flaxseed meal, baking powder, ginger, cinnamon, allspice, and salt until well blended.

-- Place the sugar, molasses, and coconut oil or ghee in a stand mixer bowl or other large mixing bowl.
+- Place the sugar, molasses, and coconut oil or ghee in a stand mixer bowl or another large mixing bowl.
 Beat these ingredients with a mixer on medium speed until very smooth, 2 – 3 minutes, scraping the sides of the bowl part way through.
 Add the eggs and the vanilla extract.
 Beat at low speed to combine, then raise to medium speed, beating until mixture is smooth and slightly thick, about 1 ½ – 2 minutes, scraping the sides of the bowl part way through.

 - With the lined baking sheet placed lengthwise in front of you – place ½ the dough on one side, and the other ½ on the other side of the baking sheet.